High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 A diet high in protein from whole, nutrient-rich foods can help heal broken bones and prevent bone weakness, fractures and even osteoporosis by increasing calcium absorption and helping with bone metabolism.

-Recent studies on the elderly in the U.S. show that the greatest bone losses occur in people with low protein intake of 16–50 grams per day.
+Studies on the elderly in the U.S. have shown, for instance, that the greatest bone losses occur in people with low protein intake of 16 to 50 grams per day.
 It’s believed that when someone eats a low level of protein, insulin-like growth factor production is reduced, which in turn has a negative effect on calcium and phosphate metabolism in the bones and bone formation.

 7. Protects heart health